NGDC-GSA/InsdcXmlParse/README.md

 Description
 =========================
-* InsdcXmlParser is an efficient tool to detect differences between two XML files and output both the XML segments that different details. </br>
+* InsdcXmlParser is an efficient tool to detect differences between two XML files and output the XML segments that different. </br>
 * The software provides three core functions: </br>
-1. build (for constructing the database. </br>
+1. build (for constructing the database </br>
 2. sample (for analyzing differences between sample XML file and the database) </br>
-3. project (for analyzing differences between project XML file and the database). </br>
+3. project (for analyzing differences between project XML file and the database) </br>